Kindrochit Castle: History

 John Erskine, Earl of Mar showed the ruined castle at Kindrochit to John Taylor when the poet made his Pennyles Pilgrimage to Scotland in 1618.
 Taylor, who rode with the Earl from Braemar Castle, was told that Malcolm Canmore had built the castle in the 11th century.
 He thought it remarkable because he did not see another house in the next 12 days of their ride.

 C. Michael Hogan has suggested that Kindrochit Castle, as well as Kildrummy and Durris Castles, were likely sited based upon strategic positions relative to the ancient Elsick Mounth trackway, which provided a strategic crossing of the Mounth of the Grampian Mountains.

+The Castle Today

+The present ruins comprise the ground floor of the tower, measuring around 19.3 by 13 m.
+Restoration work was carried out in 2013–2014, and the site reopened in Easter 2015.

+Kindrochit Castle is open to the public (with free access) all year round.